INSIDE: Everything you need to know about good Japanese Drinks in Japan.

 These are also top Japanese drinks for kids.

-Japanese Coca Cola Flavors
+No.4: Japanese Coca Cola Flavors

 Japanese Coca Cola comes in a few different tastes but no where near as many combinations as Japanese fanta.